technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 04/Lab 04.md

 ### Task 2: Configure workstream

+Create an **inbound messaging workstream** and configure a live chat channel that will receive escalated conversations from the AI agent.

 1. From the admin center page, select **Workstreams** under **Customer support** from the left pane and then select the **+ New